scottwater/blog/_pages/black-friday.md

 * [Make and Shine](https://makeandshine.com) - An Indie Maker's Guide to Personal Branding - 35% off with Coupon Code - BLACKFRIDAY
 * [Docker for Developers](https://leanpub.com/dockerfordevs/c/bf2018) - ebook, 15% off.
 * [Modern Web Development](https://gumroad.com/l/FKbd/blackfriday) - ebook, 50% off.
+* [Garret Dimon's](https://twitter.com/garrettdimon) - [Starting and Substainging](https://startingandsustaining.com) - Big sale, with 100% of revenue going to Adaptable--a non-profit site dedicated to helping amputees become more active

 [Veni Kunche](https://twitter.com/venikunche) - also has a [list here of deal](https://www.diversifytech.co/deals).
 I pulled some of the deals from that list which seemed relevant to my own...but there are still quite a few I skipped.
 Check them out (especially if you are a new and/or would be developer)